rheia-framework/RHEIA/docs/sphinx/optimization.rst

 statistical moments on the quantity of interest in the considered stochastic space.
 An indication on the accuracy of the PCE is the Leave-One-Out (LOO) error.
 If the error is below a certain threshold, the PCE achieves an acceptable accuracy.
 This threshold is a user-defined constant.
 To ensure accurate statistical moments during the robust design optimization procedure, the polynomial order should be sufficient over the entire design space.
-In other words, for each design sample, the polynomial order should be sufficient to construct an accuracte PCE.
+In other words, for each design sample, the polynomial order should be sufficient to construct an accurate PCE.
 Latin Hypercube Sampling is used to construct a set of design samples, which provides a representation of the design space.
 If the worst-case LOO among the corresponding PCEs is still below a certain threshold, the corresponding polynomial order can be considered sufficient to be used during the robust design optimization procedure.

-The worst-case LOO error (i.e. the highest LOO error over the diffferent design samples) can be determined as follows:
+The worst-case LOO error (i.e. the highest LOO error over the different design samples) can be determined as follows:

 .. code-block:: python
    :linenos: